ResearchIT/ete3/README.md

 Versions:

-* 3.1.1-ubuntu - ete3 v3.1.1 from anaconda installed on Ubuntu
-* 3.1.1-fedora - ete3 v3.1.1 from anaconda installed on Fedora
+* 3.1.1 - ete3 v3.1.1 from anaconda installed on Fedora

 ## How to Use: